Mental and Physical Wellness

 Masks must cover a person’s nose, mouth, and chin in its entirety.
 Masks should reflect the recommendation of public health professionals.
 See https://www.jhsph.edu/covid-19/articles/the-right-mask-for-the-task.html for appropriate types of masks to include paper masks, reusable cloths masks, and face shields.
 Neck gaiters are not acceptable and should not be worn in place of a recommended mask.

-Through the daily health monitoring website, www.bc.edu/check, community members can complete a daily checklist to ensure they do not have any COVID-19 symptoms and receive notifications and updates regarding their COVID-19 tests.
+Through the daily health monitoring website, www.bc.edu/check, community members can complete a daily checklist to ensure they do not have any COVID-19 symptoms.

 - Do you have a fever (temperature over 100.4°F) without having taken any fever reducing medications?